 \subsection{Transmission electron microscopy}

-To examine the samples, high-resolution scanning transmission electron microscopy (HR-STEM) studies were carried out using a Themis Z(3.1) 80-300 TEM instrument (Thermo Fisher Scientific) with probe Cs-aberration correction, operating at 300\nobreakspace{}nm.
-The microscope is equipped with a Super-XTM (TFS) Energy Dispersive X-ray (EDX) detector and an a Gatan Image Filter (GIF) Continuum 1065ER used for Electron Energy Loss Spectroscopy (EELS).
-The samples were prepared by Focused Ion Milling (FIB) lift-out technique using a Helios G4 UC FIB-SEM device operated at 30, 16 and 5\nobreakspace{}kV.
+To examine the samples, high-resolution scanning transmission electron microscopy (HR-STEM) studies were performed using a Themis Z(3.1) 80-300 TEM instrument (Thermo Fisher Scientific) with probe Cs-aberration correction, operating at 300\nobreakspace{}nm.
+The microscope was equipped with a Super-X$^{\text{TM}}$ (TFS) Energy Dispersive X-ray (EDX) detector and a Gatan Image Filter (GIF) Continuum 1065ER used for Electron Energy Loss Spectroscopy (EELS).
+The samples were prepared by the Focused Ion Milling (FIB) lift-out technique using a Helios G4 UC FIB-SEM device operated at 30, 16 and 5\nobreakspace{}kV.